f-ranjbaran/f-ranjbaran/README.md

 # ✨ About Me:
 I am studying for a master's in artificial intelligence at the University of Bologna.
-My interests include applying AI research, deep learning, machine learning, and computer vision.
+Expert in computer vision, object Detection, Event Detection and Pose Estimation.

 ## 🌐 Socials Network:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/fatemeh-ranjbaran/)